 Trying to relax during the exam will make you more comfortable and will make it easier for your doctor to examine you.
 When you are scared, your muscles tense, which can make the exam more difficult.

 Your doctor will examine the cervix (the opening of the uterus) and the inside of the vagina for abnormalities, such as irritation, growths or discharge.

-The cells will be put on a slide and sent to a laboratory.
+The cells will be put on a slide or transferred to a small vial of fluid and sent to a laboratory.
 Your doctor will have the results in one to two weeks and will notify you if the results show any abnormalities.
 Separate swabs may be taken of the cervix and used to test for bacterial or viral infections.